Fliplet/fliplet-agent/README.md

 database_instance: sampleInstanceName
 database_encrypt: true

-# Description of your operation (will be printed out in the logs)
+# Description of your operation (will be printed out in the logs).
 description: Push my users to Fliplet

-# Frequency of running using unix cronjob syntax
+# Frequency of running using unix cronjob syntax.
+# This example runs the sync every 15 minutes.
 frequency: '*/15 * * * *'

 # If set to true, the sync will also run when the script starts.